(214) 390-7947 (Overseas Callers)

 Can I extend my stay if I choose to do so?

 Yes, you can extend your stay in Ecuador if you like.
 You are allowed to participate in an extended assignment or simply join another project of your choice.
-IFRE will assist you in that process so inquire with your in-country coordinator regarding this option and discuss any possible needed extension of your visa in order to do so.
+IFRE will assist you in that process so you can inquire with your in-country coordinator regarding this option.

 Will I have enough time to travel after work and on weekends?